Notes on earnings yield

 Source: Macrotrends

+Keep in mind though that price-to-earnings is a very crude valuation metric.
 Shiller's cyclically adjusted price-to-earnings ratio (CAPE ratio) is widely recognized as a better valuation tool than the simple price earnings.
 The CAPE ratio is adjusted for inflation and uses smoothed real earnings to eliminate the fluctuations in net income caused by variations in profit margins over a typical business cycle.
 Using CAPE will off course require a lot more effort to calculate but in general earnings yield are a proxy for valuation of the market as a whole and are a strong anchor for long-term results (7-10+ years)

 Linked articles: